-Future airline schedule summaries are updated for Allegiant, Frontier, Delta, Southwest and United.
+Future airline schedule summaries are updated for American, Delta, Frontier, Southwest and United.
 (Learn more: TUS Airlines Schedules.)

-More food and retail concessions have reopened in the terminal: Beyond Bread is now open on the A concourse, Bruegger’s Bagels and Ink media store are open on the B concourse and Arroyo Trading Post is open pre-security on the ticketing level.
-Additional food and retail concessions in the airport are planning to reopen in the next few weeks.
+Some food and retail concessions have reopened in the terminal: Beyond Bread is now open on both the A and B concourses, Bruegger’s Bagels and Ink media store are open on the B concourse and Arroyo Trading Post has reopened pre-security on the ticketing level.
 (Learn more about the airport’s food and retail shops here.)